Skip to content

 Q: What should I look for when comparing driving instructor insurance policies from different insurance providers?

 A: When you compare quotes from different insurance providers, consider several key factors beyond just price.
-Examine the level of cover offered, including whether it’s comprehensive cover or third-party only, what additional cover is included as standard, the excess amounts, and whether professional indemnity insurance and employers’ liability insurance are included if needed.
-Also check the insurer’s reputation for claims handling, whether they specialize in driving instructor policies, any restrictions on driving instruction hours or pupil types, and if there are benefits for qualified driving instructors with ADI or PDI status.
+If you are trying to judge the typical cost of driving instructor insurance, remember that two quotes with a similar premium can still be very different once you look at the cover level, excess amounts, included extras, and any restrictions on lessons or pupil types.
+Also check the insurer’s reputation for claims handling, whether they specialise in driving instructor policies, and if there are benefits for qualified driving instructors with ADI or PDI status.

 Q: How do I make a claim on my driving instructor insurance and what does the process involve?